gvwilson/sdxpy/en/src/vm/index.md

 |  `prm`      |   11 | `r-`   | Print memory        | `prm R0`     | `console.log(RAM[R0])`    |
 </div>

-We put our VM's architectural details in a file that can be shared by other components:
+To start building our virtual machine, we put the VM's details in a file that can be loaded by other modules:

 [% inc file="architecture.py" %]